Next Day Delivery on 1000s of products

 Are impact wrenches suitable for automotive work?

 Impact wrenches are widely used in the automotive sector due to their enhanced torque output, which means that operators can loosen bolts quicker than with hand tools.
-However, most bolts in automobiles should be tightened to a specific torque measurement and whilst impact wrenches can tighten fasteners, we strongly recommend using a torque wrench to ensure that the fastener is tightened exactly to the manufacturers torque recommendation.
+However, most bolts in automobiles should be tightened to a specific torque measurement and whilst impact wrenches can tighten fasteners, we strongly recommend using a torque wrench to ensure that the fastener is tightened exactly to the manufacturer's torque recommendation.

 Do impact wrenches come with variable speed settings?